 From personal experience, I know that most of the stock broker websites out there are visually and informationally bland.
 One of the things I’d like to see is a breakdown of a portfolio’s size allocation and sector allocation.
 Stockopedia PRO allows you to do the same for your own real money or virtual portfolios.

 Just enter your current positions, and you’ll get to see the performance and fundamental data for each holding, as well as total profits and losses (although profits are generally preferable).

 But there’s more.
 Just click on the ‘analysis’ tab, and you get a chart of your performance, an asset allocation breakdown (e.g. cash and equity percentages), as well as aggregate ratios for the whole portfolio like PE, EPS growth, dividend cover, etc.

 Click on ‘allocation’, and you’ll see sector breakdowns, a value/growth and large/small ‘Morningstar’ style grid, and sector weightings versus the market average.

 If that’s not enough, you can even see all the latest regulatory news items for all your holdings, plus upcoming events like dividend payments, results announcements and AGMs.
 You can subscribe to the events in your computer’s calendar too.

 I’ll start with what I don’t like.
-There’s not much I don’t like to be honest, but I would say that the breadth and configurability of Stockopedia PRO may be too much for some investors, either those that don’t know what they’re doing or those that can’t stop themselves endlessly tweaking everything.
+There’s not much I don’t like to be honest, but I would say that the breadth and configurability of Stockopedia PRO may be too much for some investors, either those who don’t know what they’re doing or those who can’t stop themselves endlessly tweaking everything.

-Something that I’ve focused hard on with UK Value Investor is minimising distractions and focusing in on the few things that have a high signal to noise ratio, in other words those things that really matter.
+Something that I’ve focused hard on with UK Value Investor is minimising distractions and focusing on the few things that have a high signal-to-noise ratio, in other words, those things that really matter.

-By combining UK Value Investor with Stockopedia PRO, you can get the focussed approach of one with the advanced tools of the other.
+By combining UK Value Investor with Stockopedia PRO, you can get the focused approach of one with the advanced tools of the other.